 THE RIVER.
 The name of that French Synthétiseur Multitimbral Analogique Polyphonique might be deceiving, evoking memories of a leisurely Sunday boat trip, or a romantic stroll by the riverside.
 But!
 THE RIVER is anything else but gentle.
 It’s more like the mighty Mississippi at flood time.
 An elemental SOUND force.

-This towering example of a modern polyphonic analog synth was issued in early 2018 in a small run of 20 units.
-(The model shown does have number # 21, but that’s because one number in the series was not, for some reason, delegated.)
-The fact that a further series is planned for 2019 is reason enough to take a closer look (and hear!) at this French masterpiece.
+This towering example of a modern polyphonic analog synth was issued in early 2018 in a small run of 20 units (… the model shown does have number # 21, but that’s because one number in the series was not, for some reason, delegated).
+Two further series were made in 2019, now in 2020 / 2021 another batch is planned.
+Reason enough to take a closer look (and hear!) at this French masterpiece.

 THE RIVER – a happy fusion of 3 parallel developments